Newcomer and Visitor Information

 Am I allowed to take Communion?
 What do I do?

-All are welcome at the altar, and all baptized people are welcome to share in the Eucharist.
-To take the bread, hold out your hands with the right on top of your left.
-The priest will place the bread in your palm.
-You may either eat the bread or hold it in your hand to dip in the chalice when it is offered.
+Everyone is welcome at the altar, and all baptized people are invited to share in the Eucharist.
+To take the bread, hold out your hands with your palms up, one on top of the other.
+The priest will place the bread in your palm, after which you may eat it.

 If you wish, you may have a blessing instead of taking the bread.
 Simply cross your arms over your chest and the priest will know you wish to be blessed.
-You may also cross your arms if you don’t wish to take any wine, and the server will simply skip over you.
+You may also cross your arms if you don’t wish to take any wine, and the server will skip over you or you may leave the communion rail immediately after receiving the bread.

 Are children welcome in church?